lichle/Weather/README.md

-You can built the source code or install download the apk here and install on a device to run this app
+You can built the source code or download the apk here and install it on a device to run this app

 ## Architecture: MVI